yokobond/xcx-tf-knn/README.md

 *   **Persist the Model:** Save the trained dataset to a Scratch list (`KNN Dataset`) or download it as a file, and load it back later.
 *   **Integrate with Lists:** Easily use data directly from Scratch lists as input for examples or predictions.

+### Example Project

 Play the [Example Project](https://xcratch.github.io/editor/#https://yokobond.github.io/xcx-tf-knn/projects/example.sb3) to see the "TF KNN" extension in action.

+In this example, sample points are scattered across the four quadrants of the stage.
+The KNN classifier is trained with these points and their corresponding quadrant labels.
+The cat sprite's position is then predicted to determine which quadrant it belongs to using the trained KNN model.
+The cat's size changes based on the confidence level of the prediction.

 <iframe src="https://xcratch.github.io/editor/player#https://yokobond.github.io/xcx-tf-knn/projects/example.sb3" width="540px" height="460px"></iframe>

+### Advanced Example
+[rock-paper-scissors project](https://xcratch.github.io/editor/#https://yokobond.github.io/xcx-tf-knn/projects/rock-paper-scissors.sb3) uses the KNN classifier to recognize hand gestures (rock, paper, scissors) based on pre-extracted features.
+The features are extracted using the [MediaPipe Hand Detection Extension for Xcratch \| xcx\-mp\-hand](https://yokobond.github.io/xcx-mp-hand/).

+In this project:
+- Press the **Space key** to predict the current hand gesture
+- The model is pre-trained with right hand gestures
+- Press **1**, **2**, or **3** keys to add training examples for paper, rock, or scissors respectively

 ## Blocks

 ### Training Blocks

 *   `add example [DATA] with label [LABEL]`: Adds a data example (string of numbers or array) to the classifier under the specified label.
-The data will be automatically stored in the "KNN Dataset" list.
+The data will be automatically stored in the `KNN Dataset` list.
 *   `clear examples for [LABEL]`: Removes all examples associated with the specified label from the classifier.

 ### Data Blocks